Victoria University of Wellington: National Centre for Music

-The Living Pā
+Ngā Mokopuna

-The Living Pa will be a redevelopment of the marae and surrounding area of the Kelburn campus.
-This will involve the removal of five buildings from 42 to 50 Kelburn Parade and the creation of a new building employing principles based on the Living Building Challenge.
+Ngā Mokopuna (formally known as The Living Pā) was a redevelopment of the marae and surrounding area of the Kelburn campus.
+It involved the removal of five buildings from 42 to 50 Kelburn Parade and the creation of a new building employing principles based on the Living Building Challenge.
 Preparation work began in mid 2021, starting with the clearance and demolition of existing buildings on the construction site.

+The building was opened in a ceremony late 2024, designed by Tennent Brown Architects, with art from David Hakaraia.
+Ngā Mokopuna is one of under 30 buildings certified as a living building by the International Living Future Institute.